S4NKALP/hyprland/README.md

 ## Overview

 <h4>This repository contains my personal dotfiles and configuration files.
 It's currently in an early, experimental phase and may not be suitable for general use.</h4>

-> [!WARNING]
-> This configuration is made by myself, for myself, and with very little concern for other's preferences.
-This configuration is not meant to be "good", it's just meant to be comfortable for me.
-Let it also known that this is _VERY_ WIP.

 </div>